magpiedin/CS3DP-management-survey/CS3DP_mgmt_tables.md

 Summary of Results
 ------------------

-These are raw/quick summaries of the initial results to the CS3DP Data Management survey.
+These are quick summaries of the initial results to the CS3DP Data Management survey.

--   Raw response data is in the [CS3DP Management group folder](https://drive.google.com/drive/u/0/folders/1fc-wqiG6J3lPyPC7WoWyV0GP1bJ6A2BQ)
+1. Raw response data is in the [CS3DP Management group folder](https://drive.google.com/drive/u/0/folders/1fc-wqiG6J3lPyPC7WoWyV0GP1bJ6A2BQ)
+2. Intermediate step:
+    -   Opened data from the first sheet in Open Office / CSV-editor of choice:
+    -   Selected all and un-merge cells; make sure columns are aligned
+    -   Appended "\_unmerged.csv" to filename
--   R-Scripts to generate or edit this doc are in [this github repo](https://github.com/magpiedin/CS3DP-management-survey)
+3. R-Scripts to generate or edit this doc are in [this github repo](https://github.com/magpiedin/CS3DP-management-survey)

 Tables
 ------